metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 ### [3] listen

 To start accepting connections on our socket, we have to mark the socket as passive using the [listen](https://man7.org/linux/man-pages/man2/listen.2.html) system call.
-There are quite a few things happening in our “little” detour here, so let's take it step by step with the help of these diagrams below -
+There are quite a few things happening in our “little” detour here, so let's take it step by with the help of these diagrams below -

 - Change the socket state from `Bound` to `Listening` in our `SOCKETS` hashmap.